Using equal parts science, technique, and inspiration, Patricia Jahla discusses the process and methods to build her sensuous forms.

 Making the Saggars

 Large sheets of aluminum foil are crumpled up, then uncrumpled and wrapped tightly around the form, being careful to seal up every access to retain the firing “atmosphere” inside the foil.
 The sheets of foil act as the saggar (literally “enclosure”) to trap the firing atmosphere inside the piece.
 The ferric chloride heats and catalyzes the combustible materials inside the foil, causing chemical reactions to draw on and color the form.
-There is no brush application of color or direct control over the design at all, so the visual results of this method, like salt bisque, are pretty much a gift from God out of the kiln fires – a good metaphor for life itself!
+There is no brush application of color or direct control over the design at all, so the visual results of this method are pretty much a gift from God out of the kiln fires – a good metaphor for life itself!

 Once thus prepared, the work is loaded into the kiln and re-fired, this time to about 1260°F, on a very carefully staged temperature plan.
 When cooled, the foil is peeled off, the ware cleaned up with water and a soft brush, and then the dry surface buffed vigorously with hand-applied cold wax to achieve the butter-soft gloss surface which is so inviting to the touch.